 - What do you expect to happen?

-- What might go wrong or interfere with this outcome?
+- What can go wrong or interfere with this outcome?

-- What is the likelihood that something might go wrong?
+- What is the likelihood that something will go wrong?

 - What are the possible consequences if something goes wrong?

 - What controls can be implemented to mitigate the risks involved?

 Whether the load is only a few hundred pounds or many thousands of pounds, proper planning is essential to help ensure that the work gets completed safely, without incident.

 Because every situation can be unique, a lift plan should be created anytime a crane lifts or moves a load.
 At a minimum, the plan should consider the weight of the load, the crane’s boom length and the radius where the load will be placed.
 While verbal plans might be sufficient for some lifts, more complex lifts should have written plans.